it-bens/api-platform-resource-actions-bundle/README.md

 ### Double Denormalization
 The `Request` class is validated as a generic class by API Platform.
-The `UpdateRequestValidator` tries to denormalize the payload to the command object and catches denormalization exceptions.
+The `ActionRequestValidator` tries to denormalize the payload to the command object and catches denormalization exceptions.
 If that validation passes, the denormalization is done again in the controller.
 To minimize the performance impact of this double denormalization, a serializer cache should be used.